Interstate Compact on the Placement of Children (ICPC)

 7. Send a copy of the DCFS Interstate Compact Transmittal to the Out of County Services Unit.

-APRD CSW Responsibilities
+Adoptions CSW Responsibilities

-1. Obtain the ICPC packet and contact the Case-Carrying CSW, if the child is already in placement:
+1. Obtain the ICPC packet and contact the case-carrying CSW, if the child is already in placement:

 1. Consult on the current status of the child in placement.

 2. Complete the adoption home study and submit to SCSW for approval.
+ICPC regulations dictate that home studies are to be completed no later than sixty (60) days from the date the referral was received.

-1. Contact the case-carrying CSW regarding the outcome of the adoption home study.
+2. Contact the case-carrying CSW regarding the outcome of the adoption home study.

 1. Include a timeframe when it will be anticipated that the adoption home study will be completed.

-APRD SCSW Responsibilities
+Adoptions SCSW Responsibilities

 1. If the assessment is approved, sign the approval page.